Guhui-Z/my_sudoku/DESIGN.md

     1. Test with incomplete sudokus, e.g., less than 9x9
     2. Test with sudokus with non-numbers, e.g. letters and special characters
-    3. Test with sudokus with one solution by checking the return value of solver in a testing C script
+    3. Test with sudokus with one solution by checking the return value of solver
-    4. Test with sudokus with multiple solutions by checking the return value of solver in a testing C script
+    4. Test with sudokus with multiple solutions by checking the return value of solver

+3. Unit test for each class